patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - When I first load the parquet file to pre-defined schema in Bigquery, I encountered the error that the schema is not matched.
 I found out that the schema of parquet file is not the same as the schema in Bigquery with extra column "index level 0".
 So, the solution is to drop the column before saving to parquet file in Google Cloud Storage by using `df.to_parquet(..., index=False)`, just like `to_csv('filename.csv', index=False)`.

     *(Even you download the `index=True` parquet file to check in pandas, it will not show the extra index column)*
+- *(Update)* Meanwhile I was developing other part of the project, a new airflow version(2.7) was launched, and the new version of airflow image is not compatible with the old version by airflow backendDB which caused a serious bug making `airflow-init` initialized unsuccessfully, `airflow-scheduler`, and `airflow-webserver` not work as expected.
+    - the solution is to remove all containers, images, and existing volumes of airflow backendDB, and then intialize again with the fix image version.
+        - remove local volumes by
+        ```bash
+        docker compose down --volumes --rmi all

+        docker system prune --all --volumes
+        ```
+        - remove local airflow backendDB `postgres-db-volume`, and also `logs`, `plugins`, and `config` files in `src` folder.
+    - I changed the airflow image version to `apache/airflow:2.6.2-python3.10` in [airflow.Dockerfile](airflow.Dockerfile) and `apache/airflow:2.6.2` in [docker-compose.yml](./docker-compose.yml) to the version of image.
+    - Don't use the `latest` version in your script, if you want to make you work reproduceable.
 </p>
 </details>